Police Oversight in Boulder

 5. Notification

 You will be informed of the outcome of your complaint by the Boulder Police Department.
-Upon completion of the panel’s review process, you will also receive a letter from the monitor indicating whether the oversight panel selected your case for review and whether the monitor or panel made any recommendations regarding your case.
+Upon completion of the panel’s review process, you will also receive a notification from the monitor indicating whether the oversight panel selected your case for review and whether the monitor or panel made any recommendations regarding your case.